ccampbell/luna-testing/README.md

 When running via the browser it uses the puppeteer JS coverage reporting methods.
 Unfortunately, they do not seem to match exactly with what istanbul reports, but it is will still give you a pretty good idea.
 The puppeteer coverage output also [does not support source maps](https://github.com/GoogleChrome/puppeteer/issues/985) so Luna has to do a bunch of work to apply the source maps and then transform it into a format that can be consumed by the istanbul API for actually reporting the coverage.

 **_NOTE:_** *The branches and statements coverage reports seem to always return 100% when using browser coverage.
 This is most likely related to the translation from puppeteer to v8 and istanbul coverage formats.*

+### Limitations

+According to the [puppeteer documentation](https://github.com/GoogleChrome/puppeteer#q-what-features-does-puppeteer-not-support) there may be issues with regards to certain audio and video formats such as AAC and H.264 since Chromium does not contain the licenses to play them back.
+Also features specific to Chrome mobile will not work.

 ## Testing Luna